keymon/springerpe.github.io/_posts/2014-05-21-the-other-side-of-a-technical-assessement.md

 So don't doubt to [check out our assessment](https://trello.com/b/5qMF0d5A/springer-platform-engineer-assessment).

-Of course, there are also [other open positions for other roles in Springer](http://joinit.springer.com/#join-our-team).
+Of course, there are also [other open positions in Springer](http://joinit.springer.com/#join-our-team).

 *-- by Hector Rivas (aka Keymon)*